 HIPPA Privacy Rule & HIPPA Security Rule

 The HIPPA Privacy Rule establishes standards to protect a person’s medical records and PHI.
-The Magic Memory APP will adhere to the HIPPA Privacy Rule by keeping PHI secure and private, informing/supporting users of their rights, and limiting access of users’ information.
+The Magic Memory APP will adhere to the HIPPA Privacy Rule by keeping PHI secure and private, informing/supporting users of their rights, and limiting access to users’ information.

 The HIPAA Security Rule requires appropriate Administrative, Physical, and Technical Safeguards to ensure the confidentiality, integrity, and security PHI.
 The Magic Memory APP will adhere to the HIPPA Security Rule by implementing technical safeguards such as access control and authentication, physical safeguards such as workstation security and disposal, and administrative safeguards such as risk analysis and risk management.